winchy82dev/100-days-of-code/log.md

 ### Day 4 - 0v2: April 9 , 2022
 #####
+**Today's Progress**:
-**Today's Progress**: I practice colemak typing (reached 25 on average speed and 80% accuracy), i solved 5 codewars js callenges, and red about Objects in the thejsway and eloquentjavascript, i also looked up for css ressourses to learn more about it.
+	- Practice colemak typing (reached 25 on average speed and 80% accuracy)
+	- Solved 5 codewars js callenges
+	- Red about Objects in thejsway and eloquentjs
+	- Looked up for css ressourses to learn more about it.
-Solved the ssh issue to push my work to Github
+ 	- Solved the ssh issue to push my work to Github

 **Thoughts:** 12 days since my last commit, i should consider this one a new day 0